Tony Snell (RAF officer): Sicily

 After the capitulation of Axis forces in May 1943, 242 Squadron was reassigned to Malta to refit for Operation Husky, the invasion of Sicily.
-On 10 July 1943, Snell was detailed to provide air cover over the Allied beachhead but was 'bounced' by German Messerschmitt 109 fighters.
-His Spitfire was hit and he crash landed in enemy territory.
+On 10 July 1943, Snell was assigned to provide air cover over the Allied beachhead but was ambushed by German Messerschmitt Bf 109 fighters.
+His Spitfire was hit, and he crash-landed in enemy territory.

-He initially ran into an Italian patrol and then a German one that fired at him.
-In his attempt to escape from the Germans he found he had hidden in a minefield.
-After slowly finding his way out of the minefield he was captured by the Germans near an airfield.
-Thinking Snell was a spy they intended to execute him.
-Snell made another run for it and managed to again escape but was wounded in the right shoulder.
+He initially encountered an Italian patrol, followed by a German one that opened fire on him.
+While attempting to escape from the Germans, he unknowingly took shelter in a minefield.
+After carefully making his way out, he was captured near an airfield by the Germans, who, suspecting him of being a spy, intended to execute him.
+Snell made another desperate escape, successfully fleeing once more but sustaining a wound to his right shoulder.

 Escape from captivity

 Weakened by his wound Snell was recaptured but this time was able to prove he was an Allied pilot.
 Treated for his wounds he was later transferred to a military hospital in Lucca.
 After Italy surrendered in September 1943 the Germany Army took control of the prison camp, and directed that the prisoners be transferred by train to Germany.
 While other prisoners on the train distracted the guards Snell, along with Major Per Lewis, escaped through a small window.
 The following morning they found they were near Mantua.
 After a six-day walk they encountered members of the Italian resistance movement near the small village of Fabrico, who helped them hide in a safe house in Modena for almost two months.
 With help from the resistance the pair gradually made it to the Swiss border, and they returned to Britain in November 1944.
 Lewis was mentioned in despatches on 1 January 1945, and Snell was awarded the Distinguished Service Order, a rare example of the award given for escaping from the enemy.

 Snell spent time in hospital recuperating and later joined No. 504 Squadron RAF flying Gloster Meteor jet fighters.
 The squadron was assigned to Germany just after hostilities ceased and Snell remained August 1946 until discharged from the RAF a short while later.